okflea/launcher/README.md

 2. **Start the Client:**
    - In the client directory, run: `npm run dev`
    - Ensure port 5173 is exposed in your firewall settings.
 [Learn how to open a port on Windows Firewall](https://www.howtogeek.com/394735/how-do-i-open-a-port-on-windows-firewall/).

+3. **Run Client**
+   - in the url section of the browser (from which ever device , but they do have to be on the same network) put in ur ipv4 address :5173 . eg: 192.168.67.104:5173

 ### Configuration